lederer/react-showtime/README.md

 1.  `yarn start` here to watch for local changes to `react-showtime`,
 2.  `yarn start` in `example/` to watch for changes to the demo site and run a dev server.

+This project uses the [Git Flow](https://nvie.com/posts/a-successful-git-branching-model/) branching workflow.
+Usage of the [`gitflow-avh`](https://github.com/petervanderdoes/gitflow-avh) CLI tool is recommended for releases and hotfixes.